 Other Great Spots to Play

 San Diego Zoo: This is a must see spot and the only spot that I recommend that isn’t the most “budget friendly” but worth the price of admission.
-As of this writing adult (ages 12+) admission price is $50.00 and children’s (ages 3-11) rates are $40.
+As of this writing adult (ages 12+) admission price ranges from $52.00 to $58.00 and children’s (ages 3-11) rates are $42-$48.00.
 Ouch!
 There are discount coupons to be had so check with your hotel or watch for online deals.
 This world class zoo is not to be missed.
 You can also save on souvenirs by purchasing them online either before or after your trip.
 This way you do not need to pack them and you will save in baggage fees.

 Balboa Park – Located in the downtown area /zoo area it prides itself on being the nation's largest urban cultural park.
 Home to 15 major museums, renowned performing arts venues, beautiful gardens and the San Diego Zoo, the Park has an ever-changing calendar of museum exhibitions, plays, musicals, concerts, and classes—all in the beautiful and timeless setting of this must-see San Diego attraction.
 There is no fee to the park grounds, Botanical building and outdoor gardens as well as some attractions.
-There is a wide variety of ticket prices and one “value ticket” featuring a one day pass to visit five of the fourteen museums for $35.00.
-This is a good deal if you are into visiting several museums in a short time span.
+There is a wide variety of ticket prices that can fit most budgets.
 Again, it behooves the budget minded traveler to inquire about discount coupons at area hotels.

 - San Diego has wonderful climate most of the year with